100askTeam/100ask_lvgl_docs/docs/details/widgets/image.rst

 The internal (variable) and external images support 2 transparency handling methods:

--  **Alpha byte**: An alpha byte is added to every pixel that contains the pixel's opacity
+-  **Alpha byte**: An alpha channel is added to every pixel that contains its opacity, typically a byte.
+It is the 'A' in the the various color formats that contain an alpha channel, such as ARGB8888, ARGB8565, ARGB1555, etc.
+-  **Indexed transparent color**:  a specific index in a color palette serves to signal transparency for each pixel that uses it.

 .. raw:: html